RishiNandha/RishiNandha.github.io/src/assets/blog/markdowns/leading_a_student_club_pt1.md

 ## 4. Misc: Cr*p Sandwich, Timing your Feedbacks, Nurturing the Sincere Ones

 How feedback is given matters, and how it's timed matters.
 Follow the cr*p sandwich shown below.
-Time your feedback: calling out a mistake in the presentation just 5 minutes after it was executed is demoralizing and kills your team's spirit.
-Bringing it up in the project meeting 3-4 days later is constructive.
+Time your feedback: calling out a mistake in a presentation just 5 minutes after it was executed is demoralizing and kills your team's spirit.
+In contrast, bringing it up in the project meeting 3-4 days later is constructive.

 <p style="text-align: center; justify-self: center;">
   <img